 For most of the past decade, cash savings have typically lost value after we factor in the effect of rising prices.

-By looking at the average interest rates on cash savings, as offered by UK banks and buildings societies, we see that they only surpassed inflation – as measured by the Consumer Prices Index (CPI) – in only 18 months over the decade.
+By looking at the average interest rates on cash savings, as offered by UK banks and buildings societies, we see that they only surpassed inflation – as measured by the Consumer Prices Index (CPI) – in barely 24 months since January 2011.

 Cash has its place